Tetrakern/fictioneer-email-notifications/README.md

   <a href="https://www.php.net/"><img alt="PHP: 7.4+" src="https://img.shields.io/badge/php-%3E%3D7.4-blue?logoColor=white&style=flat" /></a>
 </p>

-This WordPress plugin is built exclusively for the Fictioneer theme, version 5.19.0 or higher.
+This WordPress plugin is built exclusively for the [Fictioneer](https://github.com/Tetrakern/fictioneer) theme, version 5.19.0 or higher.
 It enables guests and users to subscribe to selected content updates via email.
 You can choose to receive notifications for all new content, specific post types, or individual stories and taxonomies.
 Multiple notifications per subscriber are aggregated into a single email.
 The plugin is compatible with all cache plugins.

-Currently, the plugin is integrated with the [MailerSend](https://www.mailersend.com/) email service provider.
+Currently, the plugin is integrated with the [MailerSend](https://www.mailersend.com/) email sending service.
 MailerSend offers a generous free plan of 3,000 emails per month and bulk emails.
 This should last you a long time before you need a paid plan, at which point you should have the support to afford it.

 <p align="center">
   <img src="repo/assets/fcnen_modal_preview.gif?raw=true" alt="Modal Preview" />